David Bowie Beckenham Arts Lab The Chronology

 🎧 Recording: Start of Album Sessions

-🗒️ Notes: David begins recording his second album with producer Tony Visconti and the band Junior’s Eyes.
-Tracks recorded this week include ‘Janine’ and ‘An Occasional Dream’.
+🗒️ Notes: Bowie begins recording his second studio album with producer Tony Visconti and musicians including members of Junior’s Eyes.

 📅 1969-07-20